JanGorman/Chester/README.md

 ## Sort of Experimental: @resultBuilder Support

 `@resultBuilder` seems like a natural match for this kind of task.
 There's a separate `GraphQLBuilderTests` test suite that shows the supported cases.
-In it's basic form you can construct a query like this:
+In its basic form you can construct a query like this:

 ```swift
 import Chester